mkht/PSOpenAI/README.md

 # Connect to the Realtime session
 Connect-RealtimeSession -Model 'gpt-realtime'
-Set-RealtimeSessionConfiguration -Modalities 'text' -Instructions 'You are a science tutor.'
+Set-RealtimeSessionConfiguration -OutputModalities 'text' -Instructions 'You are a science tutor.'

 # Send messages to the AI model
 Add-RealtimeSessionItem -Message 'Why does the sun rise in the east and set in the west?' -TriggerResponse